AdamKoziorz/adamkoziorz.github.io/content/blogs/about.md

 draft: true
 ---

-I'm Adam Koziorz (he/they), and I am a 3rd year Computer Science Co-op student at the University of Waterloo!
+I'm Adam Koziorz, and I am a 3rd year Computer Science Co-op student at the University of Waterloo!
 There are many personal experiences and interests of mine that have shaped my current path, and I would like to share to you those experiences and what that path might look like in the future.

 ### Adam.ComputerScience()